 One of the most useful tools in a hacker’s toolbox is a password cracker.
 Passwords are everywhere to protect systems, and sometimes, when there is no way around them, one needs to crack them.
 In today’s blog post, I am going to present the most popular tool to accomplish this task: John the Ripper.

 Warning: The methods shown below should only be used against your own files and systems.
-Attacking passwords is a crime and, depending on the hacking laws in your country, may land you in jail pretty quickly!
+Cracking passwords without permission puts you on the blackhat side, ethically.
+Depending on the hacking laws in your country, this may land you in jail pretty quickly!

 How does password cracking work?

 The theory behind password cracking is easy to explain.
 When you login using a password, you enter a number of characters that should be only known to you.
 The password is converted to a cryptographic hash, a sequence of characters that is calculated using hash functions.
 These are one-way algorithms that transform a given message into a unique sequence of characters.
 Good hash functions have five major properties:

 - The same message is always transformed to the same hash.

 - Changing the message by one bit significantly changes the resulting hash.

 - A hash is quick to calculate (but there are exceptions for special cases).

 - It is not possible to generate two different messages with the same hash without major efforts.

 - It is not possible to extract a message from a hash.